Phase II Trial of Nab-paclitaxel (Abraxane®) in Patients With Relapsed or Refractory Multiple Myeloma

 I. To evaluate the adverse events associated with use of single agent nab-paclitaxel (Abraxane) in patients with relapsed or refractory multiple myeloma.

 II.
-To evaluate overall survival, time to progression, and duration of response among patients with relapsed or refractory multiple myeloma undergoing treatment with single agent nab-paclitaxel (Abraxane®).
+To evaluate overall survival, time to progression, and duration of response among patients with relapsed or refractory multiple myeloma undergoing treatment with single agent nab-paclitaxel (Abraxane).

 Patients receive paclitaxel albumin-stabilized nanoparticle formulation intravenously (IV) over 30 minutes on days 1, 8, and 15.
-Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3-6 months for up to 3 years.